mrpintime/Santander-Customer-Transaction/README.md

 **Metrics**: `ROC_AUC`, `F1Score`, `Recall`, `Precision`, `Visualuzation`, ...
 **Libraries**: `Scikit-Learn`, `cuML`, `lightgbm`, `Mathplotlib`, `Seaborn`, `Pandas`, `Numpy`, ...

 - Note: There are so many Notes and Tips in notebook i hope these will help you.

+---

+Note: **I appreciate you if i can have your opinion about the project 🍾.**

+Send your opinions throughout [My site]('mrpintime.github.io/') :love_letter: